saifkhan-m/ParaSum/README.md

-**Updates**: For encoding a text longer than 512 tokens, for example 800.
+**Updates**: For encoding a text longer than 512 tokens, for example, 800.
 Set max_pos to 800 during both preprocessing and training.

 Some codes are borrowed from ONMT(https://github.com/OpenNMT/OpenNMT-py)